metamorph-inc/openmeta-mms/docs/testbenches/testbench_utilities.rst

 In the image above, you can see that the **Total Mass** that was calculated with a query is being assigned to the **VehicleMass** metric.

-.. note:: These assignments are evaluated in Python have access to all the built-in functions for manipulating numbers as well as the ``math`` module.
+.. note:: These assignments are evaluated in Python and have access to all of Python's built-in functions for manipulating numbers as well as the ``math`` module.
    See `Section 2: Built-in Functions
    <https://docs.python.org/2/library/functions.html#>`_ and `Section 9.2:
    Mathematical functions <https://docs.python.org/2/library/math.html>`_
    of the Python 2.7 Documentation for more information.